Gaimes-Fun/Gaimes-Fun-CLI/guide/creating-2d-games.md

 To deploy your game to production:

-1. Create github account if you don't have one.
+1. **Create a GitHub account** if you don't have one at [GitHub.com](https://github.com/).

-2. Create github repository for your game.
+2. **Create a new GitHub repository** for your game:
+   - Go to [GitHub.com](https://github.com/) and sign in
+   - Click the "+" icon in the top-right corner and select "New repository"
+   - Name your repository (e.g., "my-2d-game")
+   - Choose public visibility
+   - Click "Create repository"

-3. Push your code to the repository:
+3. **Push your code** to the repository:

    ```bash
    git init